How our IT team builds on our platform (and yours can too)

 - Any additional bonus benefits that could come with this feature

-Having clear milestones for what people can expect once they submit ideas is key.
-It could be a conversation, a request for more details or a decision about whether we’ll move forwards with the feature.
-It’s all about realistic communication: people shouldn’t expect their ideas to be built the day after they submit them, but they should also know that six months aren’t going to pass without them hearing from their Business Technology partners.
+Clear milestones for what people can expect once they submit ideas are key.
+It could be a conversation, a request for more details or a decision about whether we’ll move forward with the feature.
+It’s all about realistic communication: People shouldn’t expect their ideas to be built the day after they submit them, but they should also know six months aren’t going to pass without hearing from their Business Technology partners.

 Achieving accountability at scale

-’Focusing exclusively on big wins means that momentum is invisible to frontline employees.
-We need their grassroots support so that they keep sharing ideas and know that there’s a reasonable chance that we’re going to do something about it.’
+“Focusing exclusively on big wins means momentum is invisible to frontline employees.
+We need their grassroots support so that they keep sharing ideas and know that there’s a reasonable chance we’re going to do something about it.”

 #slack-on-slack isn’t just an anonymous ticket box.
-Any project that we take on starts with a face-to-face meeting with the submitter, and we work together to ideate and build the concept from first principles.
-When the feature is nearly ready to be released, it’s time for the submitter to start planning how to reach the other people on this journey: who will be affected?
+Any project we take on starts with a face-to-face meeting with the submitter, and we work together to ideate and build the concept from first principles.
+Once the feature is nearly ready to be released, it’s time for the submitter to start planning how to reach the other people on this journey: Who will be affected?
 Do they need training?
-Are there any metrics that you can gather?
-If the Business Technology team has put in the effort to bring a request to life, we want to make sure that it’s actually going to be adopted by those who need it most.
+Are there any metrics you can gather?
+If Business Technology has put in the effort to bring a request to life, we want to make sure it’s actually going to be adopted by those who need it most.

 Balancing big and small ideas

-When it comes to prioritisation, it can be tempting to focus only on high-effort, high-impact projects that please management by demonstrably driving the business’s bottom line.
-We of course need to get the kind of executive buy-in that puts resources towards this effort, but these projects demand a great deal of time and patience.
-Focusing exclusively on big wins means that momentum is invisible to frontline employees.
-We need their grassroots support so that they keep sharing ideas and know that there’s a reasonable chance that we’re going to do something about it.
+When it comes to prioritization, it can be tempting to focus only on high-effort, high-impact projects that please management by demonstrably driving the business’s bottom line.
+We of course need to get the kind of executive buy-in that puts resources toward this effort, but these projects demand a great deal of time and patience.
+Focusing exclusively on big wins means momentum is invisible to frontline employees.
+We need their grassroots support so that they keep sharing ideas and know that there’s a reasonable chance we’re going to do something about it.

 With that in mind, we’ve found it’s important to deliver quick wins that make a real difference in employees’ daily lives.
 For example, is there a three-hour process that we can automate down to five minutes?
 This balance makes it possible for IT to juggle the potential rush of feature requests that arrive when you set up a public channel like